 (d) Designated Academic Advisor: The Dean shall appoint the Designated Academic Advisor.
 The Designated Academic Advisor shall prepare and submit an evaluative report to the Academic Dean at the end of each Spring semester regarding student progress related to subsections (b) and (c) above.
 Participating students' confidentiality shall be observed in accordance with federal law.

 A student who leaves the University of Arkansas School of Law voluntarily before the end of a semester or summer term must first meet with the Associate Dean for Students and the School of Law Registrar.
 The registration-change deadlines for dropping courses apply to withdrawal as well.
 Students who fail to withdraw officially will receive grades of F in the classes for which they are registered but fail to complete.

 University Policy on Auditing

 When a student takes a course for audit, that student must obtain permission from the instructor and the Dean’s office, register for audit, pay the appropriate fees, and be admitted to the class on a space-available basis.
 The instructor shall notify the student of the requirements for receiving the mark of “AU” for the course.
 The instructor and the Dean may drop a student from a course being audited if the student is not satisfying the requirements specified by the instructor.
 The student is to be notified if this action is taken.
 The only grade or mark which can be given for a course for audit is “AU.”

 The School of Law operates a summer school, open to its students and to students at other accredited law schools who have completed at least one year of study.
-Students from other law schools desiring to attend summer school at the University of Arkansas must satisfy the requirements of admission for students with advanced standing and should write to the School of Law Admissions Office, Robert A. Leflar Law Center, Fayetteville, AR 72701, prior to the date of summer school registration.
+Students from other law schools desiring to attend summer school at the University of Arkansas must satisfy the requirements of admission for students with advanced standing and should write to the School of Law Admissions Office, School of Law, Waterman Hall, Fayetteville, AR 72701, prior to the date of summer school registration.

 Code of Conduct